logo

 Perugia

-Perugia Flower Show, market exhibition of rare and unusual plants, returns on 21 and 22 September 2019 to the Giardini del Frontone in Perugia.
-The “Winter” edition will come with the best exhibitors on the national territory, to spend with the numerous visitors two days of fun and learning on the theme of nursery gardening and quality gardening.
-Many side activities will involve young and old in gardening courses, creative demonstrations, educational workshops
+Perugia Flower Show, market exhibition of rare and unusual plants, returns on September 20 and 21 to the Villa Colle del Cardinale, in the countryside near Perugia.
+The “Fall” edition will come with the best exhibitors on the national territory, to spend with the numerous visitors two days of fun and learning on the theme of nursery gardening and quality gardening.
+Many side activities will involve young and old in gardening courses, creative demonstrations, educational workshops.

 September 23 – 27